Powdery mildew in Mango

 Frequently asked Questions about Mango Powdery Mildew:

-What is the name of the Fungus that causes the disease?
+What is the name of the Fungus that causes the disease and which enviromental conditions favor it?

-The disease powdery mildew, caused by the fungus Oidium mangiferae.
+The disease is caused by the fungus Oidium mangiferae.

-Which Part of the mango does Powdery Mildew Attack
+Which Part of the mango Tree does Powdery Mildew Attack

 It covers infected parts with a whitish, powdery growth of the fungus.